Ann Olivarius: Early life and education

 Ann Olivarius grew up in New Jersey, the eldest of five daughters of Kenneth and Ann Olivarius.
-She was a founding member of the Yale Undergraduate Women's Caucus during the mid-1970s.
-Her junior year, she worked for the Office of the Administrative Assistant to the Chief Justice of the Supreme Court of the United States, Warren E. Burger.
+She was educated at Yale University, where she was a founding member of the Yale Undergraduate Women's Caucus during the mid-1970s.
+In her junior year, she worked for the Office of the Administrative Assistant to the Chief Justice of the Supreme Court of the United States, Warren E. Burger.

 Olivarius graduated summa cum laude from Yale in 1977 and was elected to Phi Beta Kappa.
 She received a Rhodes Scholarship to study at Oxford University in 1978, the second year the program admitted women.
-At Oxford, Olivarius pursued a DPhil in Economics at Somerville College, where her thesis was entitled Working Democracy: Analysis and prospects of British worker co-operatives.
+At Oxford, Olivarius pursued a D.Phil. in economics at Somerville College, where her thesis was entitled Working Democracy: Analysis and prospects of British worker co-operatives.
 In 1981, she married Jef McAllister, whom she had met at Yale.
 In 1986, Olivarius graduated from Yale with a combined MBA and JD which she finished in three years, completing her final year while pregnant.